Computational multiscale methods for nondivergence-form elliptic partial differential equations: Introduction

 The motivation for investigating \cref{intro1}--\cref{intro2} stems from engineering, physics, and mathematical areas such as stochastic analysis.
 Notably, such equations arise in the linearization of Hamilton--Jacobi--Bellman (HJB) equations from stochastic control theory.
 A distinguishing feature of nondivergence-form problems such as \cref{intro1}--\cref{intro2} is the absence of a natural variational formulation.
 However, due to the Cordes condition, there exists a unique strong solution to \cref{intro1}--\cref{intro2} which can be equivalently characterized as the unique solution to the Lax--Milgram-type problem

 with some suitably defined $F\in V^{\ast}$ and bounded coercive bilinear form $a:V\times V\rightarrow \R$.

-In the presence of coefficients that vary on a fine scale, e.g., when $A(x) = \tilde{A}(\frac{x}{\eps})$ with some $(0,1)^n$-periodic $\tilde{A}\in L^{\infty}(\R^n;\R^{n\times n}_{\mathrm{sym}})$ and $\eps > 0$ small, a classical $H^2$-conforming finite element method based on \cref{intro3} will only lead to accurate results if the discretization of the domain is sufficiently fine to capture the variations in the coefficients; a constraint which causes classical methods to be impractical due to high computational cost.

-For periodic coefficients, periodic homogenization has been proposed for linear elliptic equations in nondivergence-form, cf. \cite{AL89,BLP11,GST22,GTY20,JKO94,KL16,ST21}.
+In the presence of coefficients that vary on a fine scale, e.g., when $A(x) = \tilde{A}(\frac{x}{\eps})$ with some $(0,1)^n$-periodic $\tilde{A}\in L^{\infty}(\R^n;\R^{n\times n}_{\mathrm{sym}})$ and $\eps > 0$ small, classical finite element methods are being outperformed by multiscale finite element methods such as developed in this paper.
+For periodic coefficients, periodic homogenization has been proposed for linear elliptic equations in nondivergence-form, cf. \cite{AL89,BLP11,GST22,GTY20,JKO94,KL16,Spr23,ST21}.
 Numerical homogenization of such problems has not been studied extensively so far.
-A finite element numerical homogenization scheme for the periodic setting has been proposed and analyzed in \cite{CSS20}, which is based on an approximation of the solution to the homogenized problem via a finite element approximation of an invariant measure.
+A finite element numerical homogenization scheme for the periodic setting has been proposed and analyzed in \cite{CSS20}, which is based on an approximation of the solution to the homogenized problem via a finite element approximation of an invariant measure (see also \cite{Spr23}).
 Further, there has been some previous study on finite difference approaches for such problems in the periodic setting; see \cite{AK18,FO09}.
 Concerning fully-nonlinear HJB and Isaacs equations, finite element approaches for the numerical homogenization in the periodic setting have been suggested in \cite{GSS21,KS22} and some finite difference schemes have been studied in \cite{CM09,FO18,FOO18}.

 The case of arbitrarily rough coefficients beyond periodicity and scale separation has not yet been addressed.
 For divergence-form PDEs, several numerical homogenization methods have been developed in the last decade, which are based on the construction of operator-adapted basis functions and are applicable without such structural assumptions.
 We highlight the LOD \cite{MaP14,HeP13,KPY18,Mai20}, the Generalized Finite Element Method \cite{BaL11,EGH13,Ma22}, Rough Polyharmonic Splines and Gamblets \cite{OZB14,Owh17} as well as the recently proposed Super-Localized Orthogonal Decomposition \cite{HP21pre,FHP21,BFP22}.